Specific risks in hospitality

 Indoor restaurants, pubs and entertainment venues necessarily involve people being in interior environments for prolonged periods of time and often without being required to wear a mask.

-Aerosol (what we breathe out) builds up from people breathing in a short period of time.
+Aerosol (what we breathe out) builds up in a short period of time from people breathing.
 It builds up the same way smoking used to in such indoor settings, but Covid infected breath (aerosol) is invisible.
-Viral load is higher because of there being more people, more proximity, more talking, singing and shouting, making the interior air of a higher risk than spaces.
+Viral load is higher because of there being more people, at closer proximity, with more talking, singing and shouting.
 Kitchen teams also often need to work in close proximity.

 This is made worse by the need for people to be in motion, such as for staff to be walking between tables.